tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 Notation:
 - vset - the validator set
+- n - the number of validators
+- VP(i) - voting power of validator i
 - A(i) - accumulated priority for validator i
-- VP(i) - voting power of validator i
 - P - total voting power of set
 - avg - average of all validator priorities
 - prop - proposer